daruma gif

 non-zen sites

-This page has a wide variety of essays that may or may not have anything to do with Zen, but they're still interesting.
-Questions, broken links, suggestions, etc, please contact me.
+This page has a wide variety of materials that may or may not have anything to do with Zen, but they're still interesting.
+Questions, broken links, suggestions, etc, please .

 search thezensite